 18. “We Are Electric” by Flying Steps

-“We Are Electric” is a sonic journey into the future.
-The track employs electronic music, sound effects, and synths that together create an intriguingly robotic soundscape.
-Its pulsating synths and otherworldly vocal effects dare you to bust a move right from the start.
-Be ready to feel the electric charge as you delve into its hypnotic tune and futuristic vibes.
+“We Are Electric” feels like a sonic trip into the future.
+Electronic music, sound effects, and synths come together for an intriguingly robotic soundscape, and the pulsating synths and otherworldly vocal effects practically demand a move from the first bar.
+Get ready for the electric charge once you settle into its hypnotic groove and futuristic vibes.

 19. “When I Hear Music” by Debbie Deb